Powder Snow

 |

-The Iwanai cat ski terrain isn’t large but at least it’s bigger than Chisenupuri cat skiing and a little bigger than the Weiss cat skiing.
+The Iwanai cat ski terrain isn’t large but at least it’s bigger than Chisenupuri cat skiing and the Weiss cat skiing.
 It continues to grow, although now that a second snowcat has been added, it means that there is only enough terrain for about 3 days of freshies before the guides have to fossick for fresh lines.
 Thankfully the powder resets are frequent.

 The length of the runs is not what you’d score in BC Canada, but the vertical per run is decent and more than the other Niseko cat ski operators.